 To check that your device's software is up to date, launch the Settings app and then select General -> Software Update, and download any available updates if necessary.

-To use your new AirPods with your Mac, it needs to be running macOS 10.14.4 or later.
+To use second-generation AirPods with your Mac, it needs to be running macOS 10.14.4 or later.
+For AirPods Pro, you need to be running macOS 10.15.1 or later.
 To check that your machine is up to date with the latest software, select System Preferences... from the Apple () menu in the top-left corner of the screen, and then click Software Update in the preferences window.

 If your Mac finds an update is available, click the Update Now button to download the software and allow the software to install when prompted.

 Set Up New AirPods on iPhone, iPad, and iPod touch